 Stat/Transfer will read files from any version of 1-2-3.
 It writes Version One files, which can be read by any

-version of 1-2-3, and which were a universal format for PC software data interchange.
+version of 1-2-3, and which are a universal format for PC software data interchange.
 Multiple page worksheets are

 - Access (Windows version only)

-Stat/Transfer will read and write Microsoft Access databases through the most current versions.
-Although the data
+Stat/Transfer will read and write Microsoft Access databases through the Office XP version.
+Although the data are

-are transferred through the Microsoft Access ODBC driver, Access files are treated like a normal Stat/Transfer file
+transferred through the Microsoft Access ODBC driver, Access files are treated as a normal Stat/Transfer file type.

-type.
-You can thus choose the file from the normal Open or Close dialog boxes and you need not be concerned with the
+You can thus choose the file from the normal Open or Close dialog boxes and -- you need not be concerned with the

 process of configuring an ODBC data source for each file.